tec4/GeocodeBundle/README.md

 Usage
 =====

-Auto-update entities when certain fields change (ex: when an address changes)
+Auto-update entities when certain fields change or if entity has yet to be geocoded
 -----------------------------------------------------------------------------

 For more info read symfony's docs about [registering event listeners and subscribers](http://symfony.com/doc/current/cookbook/doctrine/event_listeners_subscribers.html)